 Bonus Points

 Offers for the Chase Freedom® are not available through this site.
-All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
 Some offers may have expired.
-Please see our card marketplace for available offers.
+Please see our card marketplace for available offers

 Rejection is a part of life.
 This certainly applies to credit cards.
-Sometimes, even when you have a stellar credit score, a bank doesn't approve you for a new card.
+Sometimes, even with a stellar credit score, a bank won't approve you for a new card.
 The reasons for denial can vary, but the good news is that you have a second shot by calling the credit card reconsideration department.

 Credit Card Reconsideration: A Second Chance

-Most banks have a dedicated credit card reconsideration line that you can call and talk to someone about your denied card application.
-This provides you the chance to discuss the application.
+Most banks have a dedicated credit card reconsideration line that you can call to talk to someone about your denied card application.
+This phone call will allow you to discuss your application with a human representative.

 Related: Tips for Managing Your Credit Score